 At Oulton Broad School the class teachers are responsible for the majority of the classroom work, thus allowing a variety of skills to be applied and practised in a wide range of circumstances.
 Within each class the teachers are aware of and are sensitive to the differing abilities of the children in their care, and the pace and content of the work is varied accordingly.

-To help parents understand what we will be teaching your children we thought it would be useful to share with you the new content in these subjects that will be introduced in each year group.
+To help parents understand what we will be teaching your children we thought it would be useful to share with you the new content in English and Maths that will be introduced in each year group.
 We have also included our expectations of your children as they move through the school in terms of the learning behaviours we expect them to demonstrate.

 We teach the foundation subjects through topics.
 At the end of each phase every child will have covered the full entitlement of the national curriculum expectation.